From The Giant’s Campaign, a Novel

 The lead gruant looked uncertain.
 He shifted on his feet, and then suddenly dropped his eyes toward the pouch at his waist, which leaked a blue light.
 He set down his crossbow and undid the buckle on it with a clawed hand.
 Megaera turned to Lydia, and saw her eyes widen with alarm.
 Then Lydia mouthed two words: “Fight now!”

 She spun toward Zadrian, who instantly marked the change in mood and drew her sword.
 The gruant looked up confused and groped for his scimitar; his fellows stopped milling.
-Fear seemed to thin the air.
-Megaera looked to Lydia.
-Fur emerged along the werewolf’s body, which flowed upward into man-wolf shape.
+Megaera glanced to Lydia and witnessed fur emerge along the werewolf’s body, as she flowed upward into man-wolf shape.
 The sight chilled Megaera’s guts with primitive dread.
 She had to force down the alarm ringing at the base of her skull that the werewolf presented the main threat.
-The gruant drew his scimitar and backpedaled, slashing to ward off attack.
-Megaera dodged a swing and then encircled the blade with Bugclaw.
-The gruant lifted her up with the follow-through.
+The towering gruant drew his scimitar and backpedaled, slashing to ward off attack.
+Megaera dodged a swing and then encircled the blade with Bugclaw, straining to grab the metal with the claws.
+The gruant lifted her up with his follow-through.
 From the side, Zadrian appeared and slashed down.
 The monster’s arm came off at the elbow.
 Megaera got balanced, released the blade, and fell back.
-Zadrian whirled her sword up and high overhead, drove in, and decapitated him.
-Meanwhile, a gruant leapt out and swung its spiked club into Lydia’s temple.
-She gripped the weapon.
-The gruant tugged, but she pulled, dragged the creature forward, and sank her long muzzle into its neck.
+Zadrian whirled her sword up high overhead, drove in, and decapitated him.
+Meanwhile, a gruant leapt out and swung its spiked club into Lydia’s temple with a wet crunch, but instead of falling, she gripped the weapon.
+The gruant tugged, but she dragged the creature forward, and sank her long muzzle into its neck.
 With an angry growl, she ripped out its throat.

 Zadrian met the charge of another gruant, parried its club, and slashed out its guts.
 It staggered backward several steps, tried to steady itself and instead fetched sideways against the portcullis.
-Through the bars, the ophidiag curled its fingers around the gruant’s head with one hand and a leg with the other; it cracked and mangled the body.
+Through the bars, the ophidiag curled its fingers around the gruant’s head with one hand and a leg with the other and then cracked it in half.
 Arslan jumped past Zadrian, cutting down two more gruants that advanced to attack her.
 The last pair turned and ran.
 Dirk brought one down with both thrown daggers.
-Lydia released the limp gruant in her clutch, then slid her eyes up after the last.
+Lydia released the limp gruant in her clutch, then slid her eyes up after the last one.
 She gathered herself and sprang after it.
-Within a few heartbeats, both were swallowed by the darkness; a hoarse, brief cry arose.
+Within a few heartbeats, both were swallowed by the darkness.
+A hoarse cry briefly arose.

 The party surveyed the carnage.
-Over at the portcullis, the ophidiag fished small chunks of gruant through the bars with one questing finger.
+Over at the portcullis, the ophidiag fished remaining chunks and strings of gruant through the bars with one questing finger.

-Megaera shuddered off this grim sight and attended to the bag at the waist of the fallen leader, a dull blue light still pulsing through its seams.
-She raked Bugclaw over the gruant’s belt to cut it and tugged off the pouch.
+Megaera shook off this grim sight and attended to the fallen leader.
+At his waist, a dull blue light still pulsed through the seams of his belt pouch.
+She raked Bugclaw over the gruant’s belt to cut it free, and then picked it up.

-As she stowed the flail at her waist, Lydia came sprinting out of the dark in human form, like some demon succubus, face and hands and chest smeared with blood.
+Out of the dark, Lydia came sprinting in human form, like some demon succubus, face and hands and chest smeared with blood.
 At her temple, a gory wound had already begun to close itself.
 Megaera began to open the pouch.
 “No!” she yelled, and Megaera stayed her hand.

-Zadrian kept a tight grip on her sword as they all stepped back.
+Zadrian kept a tight grip on her sword as they complied.

-The werewolf shielded a glowing sphere.
+The werewolf drew forth and shielded a glowing sphere.
 A voice, faint and tinny, could be heard.
 “Where is Ragnash?”

 “Dead,” said Lydia.
 “He and the others ambushed a group of humans.”